 Applicants are required to submit a one- to two page, single-spaced, letter of inquiry that outlines the topic of the project, proposed work product, and relevance to the proposition available on our grants page.
 A CV should accompany the letter of inquiry.

 Letters of inquiry should address the following questions:

-- What is the central argument of your proposed project as it relates to the statement?
+- What is the central argument of your proposed project as it relates to the proposition?

 - How does your project advance or challenge current thinking?

 - Who is/are the intended audience/s?